 How hot is your PC’s graphics card temperature?
 During normal operations, your GPU temperature shouldn’t matter much—your graphics card should simply drive monitors and play games without overheating and shutting down.
-But if you have an older PC, or if you want to try your hand at graphics card overclocking, being able to monitor your GPU temperature is vital.
+But if you have an older PC, a case with poor airflow, or if you want to try your hand at graphics card overclocking, being able to monitor your GPU temperature is vital—especially when the summer heat is scorching indoors and out.
+There’s a reason that “may your temperatures be low” is a common saying among PC enthusiasts.

 The good news?
-Checking your PC’s graphics card temperature is dead simple, especially now that Windows finally includes a native way to keep tabs on temps.
+Checking your PC’s graphics card temperature is dead simple, especially now that Windows includes a native way to keep tabs on temps after decades of neglect.
 All sorts of free GPU monitoring tools are also available, and many of them can help you check your PC’s CPU temperature, too.

 Let’s dig in.